UVVM/UVVM/doc/source/vip_uart.rst

 Local BFM configuration
 ==================================================================================================================================
 The UART BFM requires that a local configuration is declared in the testbench and used in the BFM procedure calls.
-The default BFM configuration is defined with a clock period of -1 ns so that the BFM can detect and alert the user that the configuration has not been set.
+The default BFM configuration is defined with a clock period of C_UNDEFINED_TIME so that the BFM can detect and alert the user that the configuration has not been set.

 Defining a local UART BFM configuration:::